-In carrying out the purposes set out in Clause 3.1, the Trustees will have regard to the principles and initiatives established in the Sustainable Energy Strategy for Christchurch 2008-2018 published by the Christchurch City Council.
-The Sustainable Energy Strategy has been requested to be updated during 2015/16 as part of the 2015-25 Long term Plan.
+In carrying out the purposes set out in Clause 2, the Trustees will have regard to the principles and initiatives established in the Sustainable Energy Strategy for Christchurch 2008-2018 published by the Council.

 3. NATURE AND SCOPE OF ACTIVITIES AND RELATED PERFORMANCE TARGETS